Hannah-Moon/Hannah-Moon/README.md

-I am a researcher, innovator, and experienced designer in 🇺🇸.
+I am a computer engineer, researcher, innovator, and product designer in 🇺🇸.
 I employ different design methods and technologies to create an enchant user experience where humans and technologies can interact and empower each other.
 I love to find innovative solutions to complex problems.

 You can see what I am currently up to on [https://hannah-moon.github.io/][1].